 Getting here

-The last miles into Gatlinburg deserve margin
+The last miles into Gatlinburg need margin

 Knoxville is easy.
 The final vacation-town approach is where patience, timing, and expectations matter.